Piru, California

-Piru (/ˈpaɪruː/) is a small unincorporated historic town located in eastern Ventura County, California, in the Santa Clara River Valley near the Santa Clara River and Highway 126, about 7 mi east of Fillmore and about 13 mi west of Interstate 5.
+Piru (/ˈpaɪ.ɹuː/) is a small unincorporated historic town located in eastern Ventura County, California, in the Santa Clara River Valley near the Santa Clara River and Highway 126, about 7 mi east of Fillmore and about 13 mi west of Interstate 5.
 Lake Piru, in the Los Padres National Forest, is the main recreational attraction.
 The population was 2,587 at the 2020 census, up from 2,063 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Piru as a census-designated place (CDP), which does not precisely correspond to the historical community.

 Etymology

 Although the town is located in the traditional homelands of the Tataviam, the name Piru (originally pronounced "Pea-roo") derives from the Chumash word pí idhu-ku, which referred to the tule reeds growing along Piru Creek that were used in making baskets.

 Also designated and delineated as "Piro", adjacent to "Piro Creek" on 19th century atlas maps, (i.e. A. L. Bancroft's 1876 map of CA, NV, AZ, UT) It was first named Piru City in 1888.